ashinkarov/cnn-futhark/rebuttal/rebuttal.md

 Our paper investigates the use of Agda as a practical tool for scientific programming, covering the span from problem specification using rank polymorphism, to transformation via AD, to optimisation and code generation.
-Not all parts of the whole are equally completely specified: while rank polymorphism is the most developed and fully verified part, the AD is performed within a well-shaped and well-scoped DSL, verifying absence of bounds and scoping errors, transformations that we run prior code generation guarantee semantics preservation and code generation while implementing NBE does indeed use aptly termed `String → String` monster.
+Not all parts of the whole are equally completely specified.
+Rank polymorphic array theory is the most developed and fully verified part.
+The AD is performed within a well-shaped and well-scoped DSL, verifying its termination and absence of bounds and scoping errors.
+Transformations that we run prior code generation guarantee semantics preservation.
+Code generation implements NBE but does indeed use aptly termed `String → String` monster.

-In an ideal world, all parts would of course come with formal specifications and accompanying proof, but in practice some parts remain an entirely separate (and nontrivial) research effort to verify functionally correct (such as AD), while others can be handled using known techniques (such as code generation), but are somewhat time consuming.
-We wish to show that even in those cases where resources preclude full verification, Agda can still be used as a practical tool, with full verification employed where it is deemed desirable and practical.
+In an ideal world, all parts would of course come with full formal specifications and accompanying proof, but in practice some parts remain an entirely separate (and nontrivial) research effort to verify for functional correctness (such as AD).
+Other parts can be handled using known techniques (such as code generation), but are somewhat time consuming.
+Despite all this, we wish to show that even in those cases where resources preclude full verification, Agda can still be used as a practical tool, with full verification employed where it is deemed desirable and practical.
 This is what we mean by the somewhat oblique "correctness invariants